ParetoOptimalDev/apecs-shmup-example/README.md

   , run  : Run the project with ghcid auto-recompile
 ```

-See the [Tips section](https://github.com/srid/haskell-template#tips) on srid/haskell-template for more info.
+See the [tips section](https://github.com/srid/haskell-template#tips) on srid/haskell-template for more info.

 #### with vscode